insoPL/WuxiaDownloader/README.md

-# Project Title
+# WuxiaDownloader

-Allows to download wuxia novels from wuxiaworld and save them as handy epub files.
+Small program created to download wuxia novels from wuxiaworld and save them as handy epub files.
 When your favorite wuxia is updated you can easliy update your epub by opening file("File>Open epub file" or drag&drop) and clicking "update" button.